NBC Insider Exclusive

 Tate McCrae wears a hat at Lollapalooza

-Canadian singer and songwriter Tate McRae is the musical guest for Jason Momoa's November 18 episode of SNL.
+Canadian singer and songwriter Tate McRae was the musical guest for Jason Momoa's November 18 episode of SNL.

 McRae released her latest single, "Greedy," in September 2023, following up her debut studio album, I Used to Think I Could Fly.
-Her sophomore album Think Later is due on December 8.
+Her sophomore album, Think Later, was released on December 8.

 December 2: Noah Kahan